 Most currently legal are far more dangerous to our health than psychedelics or plant medicines could ever be.
-If the governments really cared out the lives of its citizens, would it not ban tobacco and alcohol?
+If the governments really cared out the lives of its citizens, them?
 That seems only logical because the worst killers of human population after obesity are drinking and smoking.1617

 LSD addiction & Safety facts

 LSD does not increase levels of dopamine in the brain, thus it is not physically addictive.
 In fact, LSD was actually used to treat addiction to drinking, smoking, and hard drug addiction.

 So why was LSD made illegal?

 A basic fact about LSD is that it is actually relatively non-toxic and does not cause addiction, however, many governments around the world banned it’s manufacturing and consumption it after a number of fatal accidents were reported.

 These accidents involved people, under the influence of LSD, thinking that they could fly, jumped to their deaths off tall buildings, trees, and windows.

 Some people became paranoid and shot or stabbed their friens and/or family.
 Some people with a low threshold for psychosis exhibited dangerous behaviors.
 18

 Moiety of LSD

 What is Moiety?

 In organic chemistry, moiety is a part of a chemical molecule can be found within other kinds of molecules as well.
 The moiety of an acetyl group can be found in many organic compounds, such as: including acetic acid, acetylcholine, acetyl-CoA, acetylcysteine, acetaminophen.
 19

 Moieties and functional groups may also contain smaller moieties, or themselves be contained within a larger moiety.
 Methyl p-hydroxybenzoate contains a phenol functional group within the acyl moiety, which in turn is part of the paraben moiety.
 Larger moieties are often functional groups.20

 Think of a moiety as a fragment of a molecule that can also be found in another molecule.21

 The Moiety of LSD (Serotonin and Dopamine)

 LSD is one of a kind in psychedelic molecules.
 The most amazing thing about LSD is that it contains the moiety of both Serotonin and Dopamine!
 22